The Crown Point Community Foundation The Crown Point Community Foundation

 Dunes Dog Training Club (Pets N Vets)

-To support U.S. Military Veterans with PTSD and/or Traumatic Brain Injuries in training their dogs for better companions, emotional support, therapy dogs, and/or service dogs with “no cost” training.
+Funding to support U.S. Military Veterans with PTSD and/or Traumatic Brain Injuries in training their dogs for better companions, emotional support, therapy dogs, and/or service dogs with “no cost” training in our Pets N Vets Program.

 $5,000